Elizabeth Warren And Kamala Harris Share A Hug In Viral Twitter Video

 Sens.
-Elizabeth Warren and Kamala Harris, who are both running for the Democratic Party’s 2020 nomination against sitting president Donald Trump shared a warm embrace as seen in a video on Twitter that’s since gone viral.
+Elizabeth Warren and Kamala Harris, who are both running for the Democratic Party’s 2020 nomination against sitting president Donald Trump, shared a warm embrace.
+The hug was seen in a video on Twitter that’s since gone viral.

-The video, which was tweeted by Harris’ official Twitter account, racked up nearly 8,000 retweets and more than 75,000 likes on the social media platform.
+The video, tweeted by Harris’ official Twitter account, racked up nearly 8,000 retweets and more than 75,000 likes on the social media platform.
 Harris blasted the video to her followers in a tweet at about 8:30 p.m. on Saturday night.

-The video shows the two candidates, who are both at the Iowa State Fair as part of their bids to unseat President Donald Trump, seemingly running into each other in a chance act that happened to be recorded by the Harris campaign.
+The video shows the two candidates — who were both at the Iowa State Fair as part of their bids to unseat President Donald Trump — seemingly running into each other.
+This looked like it had been an act of chance that happened to be recorded by the Harris campaign.

-In the video, Harris is seemingly in the midst of a conversation with someone when a perky Warren shouts for her attention.
-Harris’ more timid grin opens up to a wider smile as an also-smiling Warren leans in to hug her fellow senator.
-Then, both Harris, of California, and Warren, of Massachusetts, exchange pleasantries.
+In the video, Harris seemed to be in the midst of a conversation when a perky Warren shouted for her attention.
+Harris’s more timid grin opened to a wider smile as an equally smiling Warren leaned in to hug her fellow senator.
+Then, both Harris of California and Warren of Massachusetts exchanged pleasantries.

 Following Harris’ posting of the video on Twitter with a friendly “hey there,” Warren responded, sending back a waving hand emoji and racking up some 25,000 likes.

-Fans of the two politicians were loving the exchange, and many share their wish that the two might one day end up on the same presidential ticket.
+Fans of the two politicians were loving the exchange, and many shared their wish that the two might one day end up on the same presidential ticket.

 “Dream ticket,” one Twitter user wrote in response to the exchange.

-“Harris/Warren2020 All the way!!!,” another wrote.
+“Harris/Warren 2020 All the way!!!,” another wrote.

 But who would play what role on the ticket?